gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 ## Error in the Protection Engine List (EPROTLIST) {#eprotlist}

-If list of Protection Engines contained in the INIT signal doesn't contain at least an entry that fits the list of Protection Engines at the server, the server will reply with an ERROR chunk with ECRYPTO cause code (specified in {{sctp-Crypto-new-error-causes}}) and additional Cause-Specific EPROTLIST.
+If list of protection engines contained in the INIT signal doesn't contain at least an entry that fits the list of protection engines at the server, the server will reply with an ERROR chunk with ECRYPTO cause code (specified in {{sctp-Crypto-new-error-causes}}) and additional Cause-Specific EPROTLIST.

 ## Error During KEY Handshake (EHANDSHAKE) {#ekeyhandshake}

-If the Protection Engine specifies that KEY handling is implemented inband it may happen that the procedure has errors.
+If the protection engine specifies that KEY handling is implemented inband it may happen that the procedure has errors.
 In such case an ERROR chunk will be sent with ECRYPTO cause code (specified in
 {{sctp-Crypto-new-error-causes}}) and additional Cause-Specific